Yan-Oliveira/doc-fao/content/ticket-forms.rst

 - Pending Date
 - State
 - Title
-- Text (only pre-filled if the text comes from a note article; for example, one created by the AgentTicketPending pop-up screen)
+- Text (only pre-filled if the text comes from a note article)

 This feature add-on works when the target time of the reminder has not expired; otherwise, the standard functionality sets the usual default values.